Home » Algebra » Derivation of Annuity Formulas

 Pricing a Perpetuity

-Pricing a perpetuity is finding a value for an investment paying a constant amount of C in all eternity.
+Pricing a perpetuity means finding a value for an investment paying a constant amount of C in all eternity.

 \begin{align}